louis-success/MongoDB/MongoDBForDotNetDevelopers2.md

  local       => Reads the data from the primary node Majority    => Reads the data which replicated in majority of the nodes.

+ **BulkWrite**

+ Multiple runtriple to update multiple writes.
+To avoid it, send the documents in bulk and get only one ack for the bulkwrite.
+With this we can achieve single roundtrip for the bulk write.

+ db.collection.bulkWrite([
+ updateOne:{}
+ updateOne:{}
+ ],
+ {"ordered":false}
+ );

+ By default mongodb is ordered, any single write is failed then subsequents writes will not happen and bulk ack will return false